DBMI/python-package-cookiecutter/{{cookiecutter.project_slug}}/README.md

 ---

-This project was generated using the [wolt-python-package-cookiecutter](https://github.com/woltapp/wolt-python-package-cookiecutter) template.
+This project was generated using the [python-package-cookiecutter](https://github.com/DBMI/python-package-cookiecutter) template, modeled on the [wolt-python-package-cookiecutter](https://github.com/woltapp/wolt-python-package-cookiecutter) template.